Jan de Vries (philologist): Career at the University of Leiden

-In 1926, de Vries was appointed Chair of Ancient Germanic Linguistics and Philology at the University of Leiden.
+In 1926, De Vries was appointed Chair of Ancient Germanic Linguistics and Philology at the University of Leiden.
 This post also covered Indo-European studies.
-At Leiden, de Vries taught Indo-European and Germanic linguistics, with a particular focus on the literature of the early Germanic peoples.
-Reconstructing early Germanic culture and presenting it to the public became a lifelong passion for de Vries.
+At Leiden, De Vries taught Indo-European and Germanic linguistics, with a particular focus on the literature of the early Germanic peoples.
+Reconstructing early Germanic culture and presenting it to the public became a lifelong passion for De Vries.

-At Leiden, de Vries distinguished himself as a teacher, organizer and scholar of unusual ability and productivity.
-Students of de Vries would later describe him as a brilliant teacher, and his ability in this regard is substantiated by the large number of influential doctoral thesises that were completed under his supervision.
+At Leiden, De Vries distinguished himself as a teacher, organizer and scholar of unusual ability and productivity.
+Students of De Vries would later describe him as a brilliant teacher, and his ability in this regard is substantiated by the large number of influential doctoral theses that were completed under his supervision.
 He was a gifted and highly productive writer, with an unusual ability to analyze and present difficult problems in a clear manner.
 This enabled him to write a number of successful works intended for popular audiences.

-De Germaansche Oudheid (1930) by de Vries introduced the ancient Germanic peoples to the Dutch public, and was a great success.
+De Germaansche oudheid (1930) by De Vries introduced the ancient Germanic peoples to the Dutch public, and was a great success.
 It was later published in a second edition under title De Germanen (1941).
-He was the editor and driving force behind the fifth edition of Winkler Prins's Algemene Encyclopedie (General Encyclopedia), which was published in 16 volumes in 1932–1938.
-From 1934 to 1939, de Vries was Chairman of the prestigious Maatschappij der Nederlandse Letterkunde.
+He was the editor and driving force behind the fifth edition of Winkler Prins's Algemene encyclopedie (General Encyclopedia), which was published in 16 volumes in 1932–1938.
+From 1934 to 1939, De Vries was chairman of the prestigious Maatschappij der Nederlandse Letterkunde.

-By the early 1930s, de Vries was recognized as the world's foremost authority on Germanic religion.
-As such, de Vries was requested to write the volume on Germanic religion for Hermann Paul's Grundriss der Germanischen Philologie.
+By the early 1930s, De Vries was recognized as the world's foremost authority on Germanic religion.
+As such, De Vries was requested to write the volume on Germanic religion for Hermann Paul's Grundriss der germanischen Philologie.
 The resulting Altgermanische Religionsgeschichte (1935-1937) was published in German in two volumes.
-In Altgermanische Religionsgeschichte, de Vries expressed opposition to Nordicism and doubts about the continuity of Germanic culture up until modern times, which put him at odds with the dominant Nazi ideology in Germany at the time.
+In Altgermanische Religionsgeschichte, De Vries expressed opposition to Nordicism and doubts about the continuity of Germanic culture up until modern times, which put him at odds with the dominant Nazi ideology in Germany at the time.
 His translation of the Edda was published in 1938, and reprinted in 1971.
 It has been described as "a small literary masterpiece".
 In 1938, with sponsorship from the Maatschappij der Nederlandse Letterkunde and the Royal Academy of Dutch Language and Literature, he established the Bibliotheek der Nederlandsche letteren, a series of Dutch literary works.

-During the 1930s, de Vries argued strongly in favor of establishing folklore studies as a distinct scientific discipline.
+During the 1930s, De Vries argued strongly in favor of establishing folklore studies as a distinct scientific discipline.
 He believed that fairy tales could be considered extensions of myths.
 In 1934, he helped establish the Interuniversitaire Commissie ter Voorbereiding van een Volkskundeatlas.
 In 1937, he was appointed Chairman of the International Society for Ethnology and Folklore.
 He was also editor of the folklore magazine Folk.
-It was thanks to De efforts of de Vries that folklore study was established as a scientific discipline in the Netherlands in the 1930s.
-In 1938, de Vries was admitted to the Royal Netherlands Academy of Arts and Sciences, and was appointed Chairman of its Folklore Committee.
+It was thanks to De efforts of De Vries that folklore study was established as a scientific discipline in the Netherlands in the 1930s.
+In 1938, De Vries was admitted to the Royal Netherlands Academy of Arts and Sciences, and was appointed Chairman of its Folklore Committee.